The Witch of Blackbird Pond: Plot summary

 In April 1687, 16-year-old Katherine 'Kit' Tyler leaves her home in Barbados after her grandfather dies to go live with her aunt's family in their Puritan community in Wethersfield, Connecticut.

 During the journey to Connecticut, she befriends Nathaniel 'Nat' Eaton, son of the captain of the Dolphin, the ship taking her to Wethersfield.
 The ship stops in Old Saybrook, Connecticut, to pick up passengers, and while returning to the ship in a rowboat, a young girl, Prudence, accidentally drops her doll in the ocean; Kit jumps in and retrieves the doll.
 The other passengers, including Prudence's mother, Goodwife Cruff, become suspicious of her, as few women in the area know how to swim.
 Cruff believes Kit is a witch, commenting, "No respectable woman could stay afloat like that."

 Arriving in Wethersfield, Kit finds it very different from her previous life, as she is expected to work alongside the rest of the family: her Aunt Rachel Wood, Rachel's husband Matthew, and their daughters Judith and Mercy.
 Kit is also required to attend the Sabbath church meetings twice each Sunday, which she finds dull.
 Kit meets a rich young man, William Ashby, who begins courting her, though she does not reciprocate.
 Judith had hoped to marry William, but she instead turns her attention to John Holbrook, a man Kit met on the Dolphin.

 Kit's life improves when she and Mercy begin teaching village children at dame school.
 One day, Kit decides the children will reenact the parable of the Good Samaritan.
 The head of the school, Eleazer Kimberly, arrives and is outraged to find them acting out the Bible, and shuts down the school.
 In a fit, Kit flees to the meadows near town and meets and befriends the kind and elderly Hannah Tupper, a Quaker outcast and suspected witch.
 With Hannah's support, Kit convinces Eleazer to give the school another chance.

 Kit and Hannah develop a deep bond, even after her uncle forbids Kit from continuing to meet with Hannah.
 During Kit's secret visits to Hannah's house, Kit teaches Prudence to read from the Bible and practice writing her name in Kit's copybook.
 Unknown to Kit, Nat is also friends with Hannah, helping her in various ways around her house whenever he's in town.
-Kit gradually falls in love with Nat during their visits to Hannah's, but Nat is soon banished from Wethersfield for lighting jack-o-lanterns in William Ashy's unfinished house and threatened with lashing if he returns.
+Kit gradually falls in love with Nat during their visits to Hannah's, but Nat is soon banished from Wethersfield for lighting jack-o-lanterns in William Ashby's unfinished house and threatened with lashing if he returns.